wsmigaj/Cameleon/README.md

 Installation
 ============

-Download a ZIP or TGZ archive with a pre-built version of Caméléon from https://github.com/wsmigaj/Cameleon/releases.
+On Windows or macOS, download a ZIP or DMG archive with a pre-built version of Caméléon from https://github.com/wsmigaj/Cameleon/releases.
 Uncompress the archive to a folder of your choice.
+Find the `Cameleon.exe` or `Cameleon.app` executable located in that folder and run it.

+On Linux, Caméléon needs to be built from source.
+Follow the instructions in the _Building_ section below.

 Building
 ========